arm1nt/pamkit/README.md

 # pamkit

-This is a rootkit targeting Linux-PAM to compromise fundamental IT security goals.
+This is a PoC kernel-level rootkit targeting Linux-PAM to compromise fundamental IT security goals.

 ## Disclaimer